The Importance Of Hiring A Family Lawyer For Child Custody Cases

 Child custody is arguably the most emotional thing that a couple has to deal with upon separation.
-An attorney can help you to understand the laws regarding child custody, and how to petition for custody of your child if you wish to do so.
+An attorney can help you understand the laws regarding child custody and advise you on how to petition for custody of your child if you wish to do so.

 Courts in North Carolina must make a custody determination based on the best interests of the child.
 As such, who will get custody of your child when you and your spouse separate is dependent upon a number of factors.
 A court may determine that joint custody is the best option for your child; in other cases, one parent may be awarded primary custody.

 It is also important to know that there are two different types of custody in North Carolina: legal custody and physical custody.
 Legal custody refers to the rights of one parent to make important decisions about the child, such as decisions regarding the child’s education or religion.
 Physical custody, on the other hand, determines with whom the child will live.
 Sometimes, parents will have joint legal custody over a child, even though one parent retains physical custody.

 - Are There Different Types Of Child Custody In North Carolina?
 (More Information)

 While a court will sometimes make a determination about child custody for you, it is best if you and your spouse can come to an agreement on your own.
 In order to do so, you and your spouse will need to work together to form a parenting plan and custody agreement.

 If you and your spouse cannot come to a custody agreement, then you will need to attend mediation before going to court.
 Mediation will allow you and your child’s other parent to meet with a neutral third party, who will guide you through the custody agreement and provide you with advice.
 Forming a custody agreement on your own, outside of court, is almost always ideal.
 Going to court can be very expensive, drawn-out and emotional for all parties involved.
 Further, when you are in court, you lose the ability to make the decision on your own, as the court will make the custody decision for you.